mphute/mphute.github.io/index.md

 		<a href="{{ site.url }}/everything-else"><div><i class="fa fa-list-ul icon icon-right-space"></i>Everything Else</div></a>
 	</div>
 	<div>
-		My research focuses on the <b>security</b> and <b>explainability</b> of multimodal foundation models.
+		My research focuses on the <b>security</b> and <b>>explainability</b> of multimodal foundation models.
 I work on developing explanations for ML systems, analyzing them to identify vulnerabilities, and finding solutions to mitigate these issues.
 		My work spans a wide range of application areas, including multi-object robust tracking in computer vision, developing defenses against attacks on large language models, and understanding large language models and the insights they can give us into human interactions.
 	</div>
 	<div style="height: 0.5rem"></div>
 	<div>
-		I am currently a PhD student at Georgia Tech with <a href="http://www.cc.gatech.edu/~dchau/">Polo Chau</a> as a part of the <a href="http://poloclub.gatech.edu">Polo Club of Data Science</a>.
+		I am currently a PhD student at Georgia Tech advised by <a href="http://www.cc.gatech.edu/~dchau/">Polo Chau</a> as a part of the <a href="http://poloclub.gatech.edu">Polo Club of Data Science</a>.
 		<br>
 	</div>
 	<div style="height: 1rem"></div>